jrwest/learn_you_a_scalaz/3-understanding_some_simple_typeclasses.md

 	scala> List(MyClass(1), MyClass(2)) |+| List(MyClass(3))
 	res5: List[MyClass] = List(MyClass(1), MyClass(2), MyClass(3))

 We'll talk about tuples soon, but first let's try appending two `Either`s.
 When we append two `Either`s, we actually are appeneding either its left projection or its right projection.
-Scala gives use the `left` and `right` methods on `Either` to get these projections.
+Scala gives us the `left` and `right` methods on `Either` to get these projections.
 Scalaz also gives us the convience `left` and `right` methods on all types via `Identity`.
 When we append two `Either.LeftProjection`s if the first operand is `Left` we return it, if not we return the second operand regardless of whether its a `Left` or `Right`.
 The same holds for `Either.RightProjection` and `Right`.

 	scala> 1.left.left |+| 2.left.left
 	res1: Either.LeftProjection[Int,Nothing] = LeftProjection(Left(1))